-- 63. This is an enabling bill, and direct regulatory impacts are limited.
-Impacts will be dependent on the nature of any future regulations made under the Bill's powers. - 64.
-Most future regulations, excepting Metrology, made under the Bill's powers are anticipated to extend to England, Scotland and Wales only as they are likely to be Windsor Framework areas for Northern Ireland. - 65.
-Future regulations applying to Britain may limit regulatory divergence between Northern Ireland and Britain due to the Windsor Framework.
+- 67. This is an enabling bill, and direct regulatory impacts are limited.
+Impacts will be dependent on the nature of any future regulations made under the Bill's powers. - 68.
+Most future regulations, excepting Metrology, made under the Bill's powers are anticipated to extend to England, Scotland and Wales only as they are likely to be Windsor Framework areas for Northern Ireland. - 69.
+Future regulations applying to Britain may limit regulatory divergence between Northern Ireland and Britain due to the Windsor Framework. - 70.
+The Secretary of State may only make regulations that contain provision within devolved competence with the consent of the relevant devolved government.